tooOpen/Punchking/README.md

 # Punchking

   * Shake Coke is Android health game user should use SHC-M1 made by solmitech corp.
-  * User would shake device to explode coke
+  * User would shake device to punch machine
-  * Hard shaking = good Score
+  * User has two objective one is shake device at accurate timing and the other is shake as powerfull as possible
   * Provide local Database SQLite

    ![punchking](http://cfile23.uf.tistory.com/image/242A344E567BF49C290D87)